Language and Culture Courses:

 All courses appear on the Rollins transcript as Rollins courses and the grade that students receive in Madrid will also appear on the Rollins transcript (meaning your grades abroad will be factored into your Rollins GPA).

-Verano Español's Faculty Director in Spain is Dr. Alberto Prieto-Calixto, Professor of Spanish at Rollins and a native Spaniard.
-Dr. Prieto-Calixto will accompany students to their homes, organize a weekend excursion, oversee program academics, coordinate and attend weekly group lunches, and be available to assist students in their transition to life in Madrid.
+Verano Español's Faculty Director in Spain is Prof. Alberto Prieto-Calixto, Professor of Spanish at Rollins and a native Spaniard.
+Prof. Prieto-Calixto will oversee program academics, organize program excursions and meals, and assist students with their transition to their homestays and to life in Madrid.

 Student Site Leader: